Palestine–United States relations: History

+Foreign policy of the U.S. government

 Relations prior to 1988

 Before the 1973 Yom Kippur War, the U.S. government considered the PLO and Fatah under Yasser Arafat's leadership as a terrorist organization, and did not support PLO aspirations at the UN.
 U.S. diplomats in the Middle East were explicitly ordered by the State Department never to make any contacts with Arafat or any representative on his behalf.
 However, despite the negative view of the PLO, State Department officials began to view the Palestinian factor as crucial enough to be taken into consideration when brokering an Israeli-Jordanian agreement on the West Bank.
 In contrast to the negative diplomatic view of the PLO, the intelligence community did not refrain from clandestine contacts with that entity, and as early as October 1970, a senior Fatah representative delivered the CIA message about willingness by Arafat to recognize the State of Israel in exchange for US support of a Palestinian state.
 This trend of clandestine contacts produced some tangible results following the Yom Kippur War.
-On November 3, 1973, a secret meeting was held in Morocco between Deputy Director of the CIA Vernon A. Walters and Khaled al-Hassan, number two in the PLO at the time, and the two discussed the possibility of integrating the PLO into the peace process.
+On 3 November 1973, a secret meeting was held in Morocco between deputy director of the CIA Vernon A. Walters and Khaled al-Hassan, number two in the PLO at the time, and the two discussed the possibility of integrating the PLO into the peace process.
 Even though no tangible agreement was reached at that meeting, it led to the restraint of Fatah attacks on U.S. targets.

 From 1974 onward, some circles in the Department of State were considering accepting the PLO as a partner in the Middle East peace process.
 In June 1974, U.S. Ambassador to Egypt Herman Eilts assessed that Arafat was looking for ways to integrate the PLO into the peace process.
 U.S. President Gerald Ford even alluded to that possibility in October 1974.
 In November 1974, Ford made a non-committal statement on U.S. position towards the PLO saying:

 The Israelis have said they will never negotiate with the PLO.
 We are not a party for any negotiations.
 I think we have to let the decision as to who will negotiate to be the responsibility of the parties involved.

 However, due to U.S. support of the Israeli government Washington agreed in 1975 to demand PLO explicit recognition of the State of Israel as a precondition to any dealing with its representatives.
 Referring to this, Ford said in November 1975:

 the Palestinians do not recognize the State of Israel.
 And under those circumstances, it is impossible to bring the Palestinians and the Israelis together to negotiate.
 So, unless there is some change in their attitude, I think you can see a very serious roadblock exists.